alphagov/govuk-docker/README.md

 Draft data can be replicated with `replicate-mongodb.sh draft-content-store` and `replicate-mongodb.sh draft-router`.

-If the script hangs at "waiting for mongo..." (or whatever the database is), try stopping your govuk-docker containers and running the script again.
-Data is cached, so it won't be downloaded a second time.

 ### How to: set environment variables

 While most environment variables should be set in the config for a service, sometimes it's necessary to set assign one or more variables at the point of running a command, such as a Rake task.
 This can be done using `env` e.g.